subsquid/docs/docs/overview/index.md

 Squids have a certain structure and are supposed to be developed as regular node.js packages.
 See [squid-template](https://github.com/subsquid/squid-template) for a reference.

-A typical squid implements both data mapping and a GraphQL API server presenting the data.
+A typical Squid implements both data mapping and a GraphQL API server presenting the data.
 The Subsquid framework provides an extensive set of tools for developing squids:

 - [`substrate-processor`](https://github.com/subsquid/squid/tree/master/substrate-processor) fetches on-chain data from an archive and executes user-defined mapping code against it.
 It offers batching and fine-grained data selection interfaces to minimize database roundtrips and optimize archive data fetching.